Festive Coffee Morning with the CIP team

-The Wendling and St Stephens Close Estate ballot has now taken place, with 75% of residents who voted voting in favour of regeneration.
-There was a turnout of 72% of eligible voters casting their vote.
+The Wendling and St Stephens Close Estate ballot was held from the 21st June 2021 to the 15th July 2021.
+There was a turnout of 72% of eligible voters who casted their vote.
+The results showed that 75% of residents voted in favour of regeneration.
 This result represents a major step forward for the estate.
 To read more about the outcome of the ballot, please see the Camden newsroom article here.

 Background and context